 Getting legal help

-Community and specialty clinics
+Community legal clinics

-Clinics provide legal help for low-income people and communities with issues that involve basic needs, such as access to housing, health care and education.
 Available services vary according to each clinic’s resources.
 Some of the legal matters that clinics cover include:

 - workplace safety